muhammethocaoglu/case_firefly/README.md

 **Customer Api**

-It is implemented using Django rest framework since
+It is implemented using Django rest framework.
+Django was selected due to its environment enabling more rapid development with built-in ORM support.
+Embedded database SQLite3 was used in implementation.

 **How to run:**